timsherrell/configure-ad/README.md

 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/2d3e442a-86e5-416b-b58b-3e8f34032bf4" />
 </p>
 This will bring up the Active Directory Domain Services Configuration Wizard.
-Click the Radio button next to Add new forest.
-In the Root domain name field, We will type the name of our domain.
+Click the Radio button next to "Add a new forest."
+In the Root domain name field, we will type the name of our domain.
 This will be in the form of "mydomain.com."
-You can use any name you want followed by ".com" We will use this later to add a workstation (Windows 10 Pro machine) to our domain.
+We can use any name we want followed by ".com."
+We will use this in part 2 of this tutorial to add a workstation (Windows 10 Pro machine) to our domain.
 <p>
 <img src="https://github.com/timsherrell/configure-ad/assets/144177449/a0c52b6a-4c05-4616-924b-4bbcd78d5815"/>
 </p>
 <br />
 <p>
-  Click next to come to this page.
-We won't use this password again but good practice demands we use a password we will remember.
+  Click next to come to the Domain Controller Options page.
+We need to create a password for the Directory Services Restore Mode (DSRM).
+We won't use this password again in this tutorial, but good practice demands we use a password we will remember.
 As a side note, it is best during this tutorial to save your usernames and passwords in a text file you can refer to later.
 This is not a good practice in real life but it will be very helpful just in this tutorial.
 </p>
 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/af09c5e2-595a-4acf-be68-026d605db17d" />
 </p>
 <br />
 <p>
-  Once that is done, click next to this page.
+  Once that is done, click next to come to the Additional Options page.
 We're just waiting for the NetBIOS field to populate with our domain name.
 Then click next until the install button isn't grayed out anymore.
 </p>
 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/38c74e89-92d7-493d-8f6c-94fe3f60c1f1 " />